Home | Blog Index | Blog Archives | Christianity & Faith Essays

-WINONA, MO - Thursday, May 31 was the fourth chase day of my third Great Plains expedition for 2018, and overall Day 8 since the start of the season.
+WINONA, MO - Thursday, May 31 was the fourth storm observation day of my third Great Plains trip for 2018, and overall Day 8 since the start of the season.
 Models had indicated supercell and tornado potential in the St. Louis metro on this day, Thursday the 31st.
-Therefore, my intention was to basically "chase my way home".
+Therefore, my intention was to basically "expedition my way home".
 There was a potential setup in Nebraska the following day, but I initially was not impressed enough with it to go back.
-Because I was chasing in the Texas panhandle the previous evening, that meant a very short night's sleep at the hotel in Claremore, Oklahoma.
+Because I was observing in the Texas panhandle the previous evening, that meant a very short night's sleep at the hotel in Claremore, Oklahoma.
 I arrived at the hotel at 3:30AM, and had to wake up at 8:30 to get back on the road to make it into St. Louis before storm time.
 However, as I drove east toward home across Missouri and periodically stopped to do my data checks, I could see that due to a morning complex of storms and midday clouds, the St. Louis metro was essentially out of play for tornadoes.
 The tornado threat instead was becoming more focused in southern Missouri along the remnant outflow from the same storm complex, where skies were also clear and southerly surface winds afforded a better low-level wind profile.

 GPS LOG: May 31, 2018 trip path